 • Disinfection.

-The laser also has disinfecting properties, destroys pathogenic microbes, which is the prevention of infectious complications.
+The laser also has disinfecting properties and destroys pathogenic microbes, which is the prevention of infectious complications.

 • Minimal risk of bleeding.

-The laser instantly "closes" the vessels at the incision site, no additional funds are required to prevent bleeding.
+The laser instantly “closes” the vessels at the incision site; no additional means are required to prevent bleeding.

-The laser beam instantly destroys the nerve cells at the incision site, so there is no severe pain.
+The laser beam instantly destroys nerve cells at the incision site, so there is no significant pain.

 • Fast recovery.

-Already in a day, the child can begin his usual activities, and after 2-4 weeks, the amygdala is completely healed.
+Within a day, the child can begin his normal activities, and after 2-4 weeks, complete healing of the tonsil occurs.

 Flaws:

-• if the overgrowth is pronounced, laser treatment may not be enough.
-In such cases, resort to classical or endoscopic removal;
+• If the growth is significant, laser treatment may not be enough.
+In such cases, they resort to classical or endoscopic removal;

 Cryotherapy of adenoids in children

-Cryotherapy, or removal of adenoids with liquid nitrogen, is a modern, almost painless way to get rid of small growths.
-The operation for children is simple.
-In a sitting position, a special tube is inserted into the child's mouth and the adenoids are removed.
+Cryotherapy, or removal of adenoids liquid nitrogen, is a modern, practically painless way to get rid of small growths.
+The operation in children is simple.
+While the child is sitting, a special tube is inserted into the child’s mouth and the adenoids are removed.

 The advantages of the method are as follows.

-Liquid nitrogen freezes nerve cells and clogs blood vessels, so children can easily tolerate surgery.
+Liquid nitrogen freezes nerve cells and clogs blood vessels, so children can easily endure the operation.

 • Short duration of the procedure.